L-F-A/TriDiag-Solver/README.md

 # TriDiag-Solver
-Thomas algorithm for for solving tridiagonal matrix linear equation Ax=b where A is tridiagonal.
+Thomas algorithm for solving tridiagonal matrix linear equation Ax=b where A is tridiagonal.

 see: https://en.wikipedia.org/wiki/Tridiagonal_matrix_algorithm

-This algorithm is stable for example for symmetric positive definite matrices.
+This algorithm is stable for example for symmetric positive definite matrices (This is the reason I wanted this approach).

 The core function is written in C. The python class acts more like a wrapper.
 To use it, the C code must be compiled, in the same directory both ... and ... are.
 The compilation line is just: